letoram/durden/README.md

 Make sure the syntax is correct because the entire file will be ignored in the event of parser errors.

+Lockscreen
+====

+A lockscreen can be setup temporarily by accessing system/lock and enter a one- use password, or as mentioned in the timers section, be bound to an idle timer or similar mechanism.

+In addition, it is possible to bind a path to lockscreen success or fail_n_times by modifying gconf.lua, look for lock_ok and lock_fail_ entries.
+This can be used for strong effects like starting webcam streaming, running external commands or shutting down.

 Database Configuration
 ====
 The launch bar (default meta1+d) uses preconfigured execution profiles that are